rickhenderson/developing-in-unreal-engine/character-movement-and-setup/README.md

 <img src="assets/move_abp_speed_direction.png">

-Now that the Speed variable has been set up in the Animation Blueprint (to feed into the Blendspace), the value is determined inside the event graph for the animation bluepritn.
+Now that the Speed variable has been set up in the Animation Blueprint (to feed into the Blendspace), the value is determined inside the event graph for the animation blueprint.

 <img src="assets/move_abp_getting_speed.png">